FAQ

 What is a “cycle” and do I have to manage it?

 A cycle is a consumer-owned monotonic logical clock — your agent’s tick. engrava never advances or persists it for you; you pass current_cycle into search and consolidation.
 It drives the recency signal and the dreaming age gate.
-On restart, recover it from max(created_cycle) in the store.
+On restart, recover it with await store.max_cycle(), which unions MAX(thought.updated_cycle) with MAX(edge.created_cycle) — an edge stamped at a higher cycle than any thought would otherwise under-report the mark and let the resumed counter go backwards.

-Two ways to get it wrong have different effects: passing current_cycle=None (the search_hybrid default) makes the recency signal inactive — it is dropped from the ranking.
+Two ways to get it wrong have different effects: leaving current_cycle at its None default with no configured cycle provider and no recency_now makes the recency signal inactive — it is dropped from the ranking.
 Passing a constant (e.g. always 0, never advancing created_cycle/updated_cycle) keeps recency active but useless — every thought’s age collapses to the same value, so nothing looks more recent than anything else, and the dreaming age gate (min_age_cycles) never opens.
 Advance the cycle each turn.

 How do I back up the database safely?